Painkillerzzz/Painkillerzzz/README.md

 - 👋 Hi, I’m @-Pain.Killer-
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and HCI
-- 🌱 I’m currently learning Python and Rust
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ANYTHING
 - 📫 How to reach me zhangxiangyu40@qq.com